rahkeemg/Classification-Modeling/README.md

+### Running SVM using GridSearchCV to find the optimum conditions for our SVM

 **NOTE:**
 The following line of code, may take somewhere between 1 - 3 hrs to run The best result from the code below were seen with the combinations below